deckhouse/secrets-store-integration/docs/FAQ.md

 description: Hashicorp vault example configuration.
 Example of secret autorotation implementation.
 ---

-## How to set up the Hashicorp vault as a secret store for use with the secrets-store-integration module:
+## How to set up the Hashicorp Vault as a secret store for use with the secrets-store-integration module:

 First of all, we need a root or similiar token and the vault address.
 Root token can be obtained during new secrets store initialization.